Rice University

 • Former US Attorney General, Alberto Gonzalez

-According to Wikipedia, William Marsh Rice University is a private research university in Houston, Texas.
-It is on a 300-acre campus near the Houston Museum District and adjacent to the Texas Medical Center.
-Rice is ranked among the top universities in the United States.
+According to Wikipedia, Rice University, formally William Marsh Rice University, is a private research university in Houston, Texas, United States.
+It sits on a 300-acre campus adjacent to the Houston Museum District and the Texas Medical Center.

 Rice University's Online Degrees